jeremyButtler/freezeTB/README.md

 Currently freezeTb uses the WHO 2023 catalog.

+I have made the programs in freezeTb to be modular.
+So, they can be built on there own.

+List of programs:

+- ampDepth: Makes the read depth tsv's used by graphAmpDepth.r
+- trimSam: trims off soft masked bases
+- tbCon: Builds a consensus
+- tbAmr: is the AMR detection program

+Other programs:

+- rmHomo: never was completed.
+- filtSam: not useful, but I wanted to see how close I could get to samtools view.
+It is slower and has no help message.
+- fqGetIds: was here for the original script.
+It has its own separate repository.

 # Requirements

 1. A read mapper that outputs a sam file, minimap2 is what